P79N6A/server/README.txt

-WHAT
+pw - a HTTP interface to the filesystem

-a HTTP interface to the filesystem
+optimized JSON format, an alternative to RDF formats, HTML and plaintext is used throughout: a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types). despite the omissions vs "Full RDF", being able to trivially-implement in new languages is one advantage as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers. data is arranged for URI key-lookup and trivial merge into a memory Hash-table, w.o mapping/expansion/rewriting steps: predicate URIs are stored in full, no searching inside strings for base-URI prefixes, no *-LD mapping-frames

-JSON format - optional alternative to RDF formats, HTML and plaintext a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types) despite the omissions, being able to trivially-implement in new languages is one advantage, as is reading thousands of files for a sub-second response via C/stdlib JSON-parser vs pure-ruby RDF-parsers, and a model allowing trivial "hash merge" into RAM without mapping/expansion/rewriting steps of JSON-LD (our predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes, no mapping-frames)
+everything is a Resource with a URI. our resource-class is named R and can be instantiated in R() or R[] syntax our URI class is a subclass of RDF::URI and JSON-format has an RDF::Reader: if you request RDF our subset becomes the real thing

-everything is a Resource, with a URI. our resource-class is named R, one can be instantiated with R() or R[] syntax for interop w/ RDF library, our URI class is a subclass of RDF::URI, and our JSON format has an RDF::Reader interface
+"drop in files and go" with a zero-configuration server for your emails, news (message/rfc822, RSS, Atom formats) and misc files on-line search is available via Groonga or Grep. nothing is indexed by resident crawler-processes, you must GET to trigger indexing

 REQUISITES
 Debian http://www.debian.org/